musamatini/T480-hackintosh/.github/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/HBlanqueto/T480-hackintosh?style=for-the-badge)
 ## Disclaimer ⚠️

-These OpenCore settings are based in [pierpaolodimarzo's EFI](https://github.com/pierpaolodimarzo/ThinkPad-T480) and [valnoxy's README](https://github.com/valnoxy/t480-oc).
+These OpenCore settings are based in [pierpaolodimarzo](https://github.com/pierpaolodimarzo/ThinkPad-T480) and [valnoxy](https://github.com/valnoxy/t480-oc) project, and [5T33Z0](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore) README, try to support them.
+This repository couldn't be done without their work.

 All components and services are working, you could see [this list](https://github.com/pierpaolodimarzo/ThinkPad-T480/tree/main#-what-works) to make an idea about.
-My EFI only works for the hardware showed bellow, if you use other bluetooth, wireless, audio card, you'll have to add respective kext manually to make it work; use one of the repository I based in for reference.
+The EFI only works for the hardware showed bellow, if you use other bluetooth, wireless, audio card, you'll have to add respective kext manually to make it work; use one of the repository I based in for reference.

+Read troubleshooting to modify some stuff from this config.plist in order to add o disable some changes.

 ## Hardware 💻